Heyward comes from a great family. He is respectful, works hard, and receives instruction with meekness. Both parents went to Dartmouth.

 - Every year until his son signed with Atlanta in 2007, Eugene would ask, "Do you still love playing?"

-Jason always said yes, and Eugene would remind his son, the future star, to ask himself every day: "Am I who I want to be?"
+Jason always said yes, and Eugene would remind his son to ask himself every day: "Am I who I want to be?"

 In 2007, Heyward's senior year at Henry County High School in McDonough, Georgia, he committed to a scholarship to UCLA.
 But he ended up being drafted by his hometown Braves.